hwelsters/create-hwelsters-app-ts/docs/ROADMAP.md

     - Full E2E testing with cypress using docker containers to spin up database instances for testing and then tear them down.

 TODO:
+[🦜] Terraform to deploy everything to 👉 AWS ECS, set up an S3 bucket, RDS PostgresSQL, CDN for ⚡ speedy page-loads, [🦜] Maybe make a python script or something that generates all the TF files needed to deploy every function in the `./lambda` folder.
+Python should work on all OS's so I kinda prefer it over Bash 😵 rn.
 [🦜] Configure Prisma on backend
 [🦜] Docker Compose with e2e testing + database
-[🦜] Terraform to deploy everything to 👉 AWS ECS
-[🦜] Maybe make a python script or something that generates all the TF files needed to deploy every function in the `./lambda` folder.
-Python should work on all OS's so I kinda prefer it over Bash 😵 rn.
-[🦜] CDN + HTML caching for ⚡ speedy page-loads